d8v3h31n/peg-multimarkdown-x/README.markdown

 real metadata, including "format: complete" will still trigger a complete document, just like it used to.

+**NOTE**: If the *only* metadata present is `Base Header Level` then a complete document will not be triggered.
+This can be useful when combining various documents together.

 The old approach (even though it was hidden from most users) was a bit of a kludge, and this should be more elegant, and more flexible.